SumaiaAlhemyari/ai201-project1-unofficial-guide-starter/planning.md

 ## Domain

 <!-- What domain did you choose?
 Why is this knowledge valuable and hard to find through official channels? -->
+This is an unofficial student review guide for computer science professors at New York University.
+The guide is helpful because it offers honest opinions on each professor's teaching style based on real student experiences, rather than just their credentials or qualifications.

 ---